Iktsuarpok Coffee Stand

 There ain’t any, it’s the DTES, go pee in an alleyway!

 Iktsuarpok Coffee Stand is an amazing evolution in the Vancouver coffee scene.
 It’s forgone the expensive and time-consuming parts of a regular coffee shop and instead bundled them all into a tiny window.
 It’s an innovative way to run a business in our cities brutally expensive climate.
-Their coffee game is excellent, their service is outstanding and their Matcha, dare I say it, has converted me from a lover to a hater.
+Their coffee game is excellent, their service is outstanding and their Matcha, dare I say it, has converted me from a hater to a lover!

 And, if you look closely, you’ll see someone peeing in the alleyway opposite.